jxmauricio/Quarter1Project/README.md

 yarn deploy
 ```

 > Now you should be able to access the Staker Web App!
-Add Funds to your wallet and start Staking!
+Add Funds to your wallet by copying your address on the top left corner and pasting it into the text box on the bottom left of the webpage called the `Faucet`.
+Load money into your wallet and start Staking!